Download GBC wget http://pmglab.top/gbc/download/gbc-stable-1.0.jar -O gbc.jar # Run the GBC software package java -jar gbc.jar

-GBC is developed based on Oracle JDK 8.
-It is available on any computer device that supports or is compatible with Oracle JDK 8.
-Users are required to download and install the Oracle JDK or Open JDK firstly.
-Apple Silicon devices can use the zulu JDK as an alternative.
-In addition, we also provide Docker image for building the GBC runtime environment.
+GBC is an application developed based on Oracle JDK 8.
+It can be used on any computer device that supports or is compatible with Oracle JDK 8.
+Users first need to download and install Oracle JDK or Open JDK.
+For Apple Silicon devices, Zulu JDK can be used as an alternative.
+In addition, we also provide a Dockerfile to build the runtime image environment for GBC.

-# Download GBC software wget http://pmglab.top/gbc/download/gbc.jar -O gbc.jar # setup GBC java -jar gbc.jar
+# Download GBC wget http://pmglab.top/gbc/download/gbc-stable-1.0.jar -O gbc.jar # Run the GBC software package java -jar gbc.jar

-GBC has a strict memory requirement control and can usually be run at the default memory allocation for small genomic data.
-For large scale genomic data, the memory usage of GBC is limited to a maximum of 4 GB for a single thread, therefore, we recommend running GBC programs in a heap memory of no less than 4 GB at all times.
-The user allocates the GBC runtime heap memory with the following command:
+GBC has strict memory requirement control.
+For small-scale genomic data, GBC can usually run with the default memory allocation.
+For large-scale genomic data, the memory usage of a single thread in GBC does not exceed 2 GB at most.
+Therefore, we recommend running the GBC program in a heap memory of no less than 4 GB at all times.
+Users can allocate the runtime heap memory for GBC through the following commands:

 java -Xms4g -Xmx4g -jar gbc.jar

-When running GBC with Docker, we recommend using the following template command:
+When running GBC through Docker, we recommend using the following template command:

--v means to map the specified host path to the container path (
+-v means that the specified host path is mapped to the container path (

--w means to set the current working path (equivalent to running the
+-w means that the current working path is set (equivalent to running the

--it means to run in an interactive terminal, and
+-it means that it is run in an interactive terminal, and

--m 4g means to set the maximum heap size of the JVM to 4GB.
+-m 4g means that the maximum heap size of JVM is set to 4GB.